Nursery Education Funding (NEF)

 Providers who have been selected for an NEF Audit will need to present the following information:

-- copies of registers (daily attendance sheets) for one week at the beginning and one week at the end of the audited term
+- copies of registers (daily attendance sheets) for the audited term

 - copies of all Parent Declaration Forms for the audited term